|Full time||1 year||2 days a week||September 2017|

-The construction industry is booming nationally and across the globe, with quantity surveyors playing a key role in ensuring that development costs are appropriately and accurately managed.
-Kingston University is a long-established Royal Institution of Chartered Surveyors partnership university, and this course (which is accredited by RICS) will equip you with the skills and knowledge to start you on a career that offers enormous scope for team working, travel and financial rewards.
+Quantity surveyors play a key role in the construction industry, ensuring that development costs are appropriately and accurately managed.
+Kingston University is a long-established Royal Institution of Chartered Surveyors partnership university, and this course will equip you with the skills and knowledge to start you on a career that offers enormous scope for team working, travel and financial rewards.

 Please note that this is an indicative list of modules and is not intended as a definitive list.
 Those listed here may also be a mixture of core and optional modules.

 This module aims to help you gain in-depth working knowledge of construction technology and a systematic understanding of regulatory and procedural matters relating to the sustainable construction of low and high rise buildings.
 The module further seeks to enable you to apply your developed construction technology background on the quantification of building work.
 You will gain working knowledge of the current methods of measurement and critical understanding of specifications.
 Delivery is by a series of lectures, tutorials and workshops.
 The module is assessed by two pieces of coursework and a written examination.

 The module aims to enable you to develop deep understanding and critical knowledge of the development process and the roles of key parties in procurement and contractual arrangements as they apply primarily in the UK construction industry.
 In addition, you will gain deep and broad knowledge of standard contract forms used in the UK and abroad and the legal duties and responsibilities of the parties involved in construction contracts.
 The module is taught by a series of lectures and tutorials and you will be expected to take an active part in applying your knowledge to worked examples within the tutorial format.
 Assessment will comprise two pieces of coursework and a written examination.